• Skip to primary navigation

 Why you'll love it

 Cheddar cheese and broccoli are one of those iconic pairings that just belong together, kind of like peanut butter and jelly.
-Of course, this easy cheese sauce works with other vegetables, but that's how we like it best.
-It's also a wonderful way to introduce picky toddlers to broccoli and actually have them enjoy eating it!
+Of course, this easy cheese sauce works with other vegetables, but that’s how we like it best.
+It’s a wonderful way to introduce picky toddlers to broccoli!

-It's super convenient since it uses pantry staples and is incredibly quick to whip up on a busy weeknight for your family.
-There's no reason not to make it from scratch at home since it's really simple to master and make with confidence.
-It's a basic sauce that you'll want to have in your arsenal.
+It’s super convenient since it uses pantry staples and is quick to whip up on a busy weeknight for your family.
+There’s no reason not to make it from scratch at home since it’s really simple to master and make with confidence.
+It’s a basic sauce that you’ll love.

-• Broccoli - here we're using a head of fresh broccoli
+• Broccoli – we’re using a head of fresh broccoli

 • Butter and flour - to make a roux to thicken the sauce